fkling/JSNetworkX/README.md

-# WIP - Convertion to ES6 and CJS modules
+# WIP - Convertion to ES6

 **Note:** If you are reading this, then you are looking at the WIP branch.
 This branch is unstable and only has the purpose to keep interested users up-to-date